MrCrackerplays/Jorm-Maps/README.md

 ```

 ### Image
 An Image has a required [`meta`](#image-meta) object containing meta data about where the image is located and optionally options that are passed to the leaflet constructor for the image.
+By default if not set an image will have the option `pane` set to "tilePane" which adds all generated html elements to the same container div.
 ```JSON
 "image": {
 	"meta": {...},